Granby's Green Acres: Characters and cast

 Three of the main characters on Granby's Green Acres were much like those heard on many other situation comedies on radio: a husband, his "somewhat addled and impractical" wife, and "their breathless teenage daughter".
 Radio historian John Dunning wrote that the husband and wife were "inspired by characters heard on the Lucille Ball show, My Favorite Husband."
 In fact, radio regulars Gale Gordon and Bea Benaderet (who played John and Martha Granby) also played Mr. and Mrs. Atterbury on My Favorite Husband.
 Dunning noted, "The names were changed, but the basic characters remained the same."

 Granby's Green Acres was Benaderet's "one and only full-fledged starring role on radio".
 Two other regulars were also familiar to radio listeners.
 Louise Erickson played Janice, the Granbys' daughter, and Parley Baer played Eb, the farm's hired hand.
 The storekeeper, Will Kimble, was played by Howard McNear in the first episode and by Horace Murphy in subsequent broadcasts.

 Bob LeMond was the announcer, and Opie Cates was the music director.

+Critical response

+A review in the trade publication Variety called Granby's Green Acres "a brave but futile effort to put together a situation comedy around Gale Gordon".
+It said that the episode reviewed had "a tepid script" and that the actors "couldn't improve the show's mediocrity."